wilsonmar/regression-in-motion/README.md

-# regression-in-motion
+# Machine Learning in Motion: Regression

-This repository contains source code and data for Manning's video course "Machine Learning in Motion: Regression"
+This repository contains source code and data for Manning's video course "Machine Learning in Motion: Regression".